StephenJLu/hashnode-archive/cm4awvkn4000408l1g2y72rig.md

 ## Functions and Props

 Now for the meat of the menu bar.
 Here, when the user clicked on a menu item, I wanted the function to return its value, make it active, and wrap it in the active CSS class.

+---

+### ***A Note about React***

+One important thing to understand about React: functions should not modify any incoming props.
+It’s essentially a bottom-to-top architecture, and a top-to-bottom interaction.
+You start with your basic building blocks (components), combining and building them on top of each other into your higher-level components.

+So, for example, if I had a function importing the variable X, that function should not modify X in any way.
+It should use X to modify its own return.
+In React, props are read-only and should not be modified by the component that receives them.
+This is because React follows a unidirectional data flow, where data is passed from parent to child components.
+Modifying props would break this flow and lead to unpredictable behavior.
+Instead, components should use props to render UI and manage their own state if they need to track changes or perform updates.
+This approach helps maintain a clear separation of concerns and ensures that components remain predictable and easy to debug.

+This was one of the major adjustments I had to get through to really understand React.

+---

+Back to the menu bar.
 Check out the code below:

 ```typescript
 /** MenuBar.tsx */